A Team with Renewed Unity

 City Harvest Church, Vancouver, WA, has a mission to impact its neighborhood and be a global church planter.
 A strong sense of mission prevails from lead pastor, Bob MacGregor, through the staff and congregation.
-Making a difference is all important.
+Making a difference is all important to them

 Over recent history, CHC had become a church operating like a dysfunctional family.
 Pastor Bob felt like a fireman, always putting out fires among the staff.
 He dreaded coming to work each morning, not knowing what was waiting for him inside the building, and then dreading going home each night, knowing his wife would ask about his day.